This course is for learners between the ages of 18 months and 3 years. All children must be accompanied by an adult.

 You can join the course at any point in the term, depending on availability.
 If you would like to join after the course has commenced, please get in touch, as the price will be reduced to reflect the number of classes left until the end of the term.
 The prices listed for our courses on this site are for the entrire length of each term.

 We offer one-off trial classes in this course, so that you can come along and see if you would like to sign up for the rest of the term.
 You can attend a trial class at any point in the course.
 There is only one trial class allocated per child per term.
-It is not possible to attend this course on a drop in basis.

 What We Do